SamiCh246/Food-Order-Predictor/README.md

 ## Considerations

 Considerations for the deployment and maintenance of the solution, including model updates, data security, scalability, and model explainability.

+## View Full Report

+For a more detailed analysis, view the full report in the [Report.md](Report.md) file